The best hemiplegia treatment is exercise — but how you can exercise when half the body is paralyzed?

 3. Mirror Therapy

-Most hemiplegia patients struggle with hand paralysis, even after they start to regain some movement in the arm and leg.
+Most patients with hemiplegia suffer from paralysis in the hand even after they start to regain movement in the arm or leg.
 Fortunately, there are many therapies that can help with hand paralysis.

 One stand-out therapy is called mirror therapy, which can help improve hand mobility even if you cannot move your hand at all.
 If you struggle with fine motor skills, it could be worth a try.